Women's Reproductive Health

 Acupuncture and Pregnancy

-In the last few weeks of pregnancy weekly treatments are recommended to soften pelvic muscles, and ligaments, and prepare the body for labor.
-If labor induction becomes medically necessary, often women seek assistance through acupuncture as an alternative to chemical induction.
+In the last few weeks of pregnancy weekly treatments are recommended to soften pelvic muscles, and ligaments, help turn a breech baby and prepare the body for labor.
+Many women seek assistance through acupuncture as an alternative to chemical induction when they reach 40 weeks.
 If your body is ready, it can take 1-3 treatments to gently nudge for your body to get ready for labor.

 Giving birth to a child is one of the most beautiful life-changing events a woman can experience but it is also very demanding one.
 It is important that mother’s take the time for self-care so that they can recover quickly and have the energy to care for their family.
 Many common complaints of new moms can be relieved with acupuncture and herbs, such as: low milk supply, mastitis, fatigue, postpartum depression and back pain.
 New mama’s are always welcome to come to treatment with their little ones!